// Field Report — Hobart, Tasmania

 nemotron-3-super:120b (Ollama)

-Running directly on the Fortress via Ollama.
+Running directly on the Z420 via Ollama.
 Private, offline-capable, no rate limits.
 Arbor owns this instance — it's the model that lives in the machine.

 ↗ CPU inference — 1–3 tok/s on the Z420